Fieldwire/fieldwire_api_docs/source/includes/_markups.md

 --------- | -----------
 style | Always 'text'
-description | Text to be displayed (newlines marked with '\n') font_size | Size of text in pixels
+description | Text to be displayed (newlines marked with '\n') fontSize | Size of text in pixels

 <aside class="notice">
     Polygon coordinates refer to the bounding box that contains the text (with 5 pixel padding from edges)
 </aside>
 <aside class="notice">
-    Text should not display outside box
+    Text should not display outside box, but individual lines can wrap to fit
 </aside>

 ## Managing Markups